 Ammonia As a Refrigerant: Pros and Cons

-As fewer and fewer CFCs and HCFCs are available for use as refrigerants, look for ammonia to become more popular as a replacement.
+Why is Ammonia growing in popularity given this risk?
+As fewer and fewer CFCs and HCFCs are available for use as refrigerants, companies are looking to ammonia as a more effective replacement.
 According to ASHRAE and the International Institute of Ammonia Refrigeration (IIAR), ammonia is a cost-effective, efficient alternative to CFCs and HCFCs that is also safe for the environment.

 Ammonia (chemical formula NH3) is a gas comprised of two other gases — nitrogen and hydrogen.
 Whether found in nature or made by man, ammonia is colorless but has a sharp, pungent odor.
 Ammonia, frequently used commercially in large freezing and refrigeration plants is also called “anhydrous ammonia” because it contains almost no water (it is 99.98% pure).
 Household ammonia, by comparison, is only about 10% ammonia by weight mixed with water.